 “It’s not about notes any more” declared Albert Ayler famously.
 Or melody, harmony or rhythm either.
 Some people love it, some people hate it.
 Music consisting of simultaneous improvisation in the total absence of structure.
 But does it swing? you ask (gallows humour).
 LJC hands over … Continue reading →

-Selected track (long) I’ll remember April (13:00) > Artists Charles Mingus (b) George Barrow (ts) Mal Waldron (p) Willie Jones or Max Roach (d) Eddie Bert (tr) Recorded live at Bohemia, New York City, December 23rd 1955 Music Brilliant restless energetic … Continue reading →
+Pictures updated April 9, 2021 Selected track (long) I’ll remember April (13:00) > Artists Charles Mingus, bass; George Barrow, tenor sax; Mal Waldron, piano; Willie Jones or Max Roach, drums; Eddie Bert, trombone; recorded live at Bohemia, New York City, … Continue reading →